sta/websocket-sharp/README.md

 ##### WebSocket.OnClose event #####

-The `WebSocket.OnClose` event occurs when the `WebSocket` receives a Close frame or the `Close` method is called.
+The `WebSocket.OnClose` event occurs when the `WebSocket` connection has been closed.

 ```cs
 ws.OnClose += (sender, e) =>